longhowlam/fanniemae_family_loans/README.md

 See for further details, the [Fannie Mae website](https://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html) and a [small slide deck](https://www.fanniemae.com/resources/file/fundmarket/pdf/webinar-101.pdf) on the data.

 The main notebook is `h2o_modeling.ipynb` if you do not use all the data, only a few years then this analysis can be done on a descent laptop, otherwise a larger machine is needed.
-You can spin up a **h2o super machine** on [Google Cloud Platform](https://cloud.google.com/) if needed :-)
+You can spin up a **h2o super machine** on [Google Cloud Platform](https://cloud.google.com/) if needed :-) Example (Google cloud) commands are given in the `create_h2o_supercomputer.sh` file.